dai-mo/nar/README.md

-# Alambeek Nifi Archive Project
+# Daimo Nifi Bundle Project

+This project generates a (Nifi Archive) bundle to be deployed to a [Apache Nifi](https://nifi.apache.org/) containing remote processor service invocation classes as well as data repository implementations.

 # License

 Copyright (c) 2017-2018 brewlabs SAS

 Licensed under the Apache License, Version 2.0 (the "License");